neuroidss/FreeEEG32-beta/SetupGuides/FreeEEG32_Flashing_via_AC6_w_STM32F103_BluePill.md

 ![1.11](images/1.11.png)

-To read the output you must use something like putty, and the baud rate is 921600.
+To read the output you must use something like putty, with baud rate 921600.
 On Ubuntu the device will be at /dev/ttyACM0 when plugged via MicroUSB.

-If you do not see output, ensure that the USB output is enabled in inc/main.h of the firmware by uncommenting the setting shown and commenting out the old one then reflashing:
-The setting you want uncommented is "#define FREESMARTEEG_SEND (FREESMARTEEG_SEND_UART1 | FREESMARTEEG_SEND_USBHS)", additional settings can send data to the SD slot.

 ![1.12](images/1.12.jpg)